All-Star Videoke

 All-Star Videoke is a Philippine television karaoke game show broadcast by GMA Network.
 The show is a revival of the 2002 karaoke game show All-Star K!.
-Hosted by Betong Sumaya and Solenn Heussaff, it premiered on September 3, 2017 on the network's Sunday Grande sa Gabi line up replacing Hay, Bahay!.
+Hosted by Betong Sumaya and Solenn Heussaff, it premiered on September 3, 2017 on the network's Sunday Grande sa Gabi line up.
 The show concluded on March 25, 2018 with a total of 28 episodes.
-It was replaced by Lip Sync Battle Philippines in its timeslot.